hopsoft/local_bus/README.md

 ```

 Both demos simulate I/O-bound operations _(1 second latency per subscriber)_ to show how LocalBus handles concurrent processing.

-For example, on an 10-core system:
+For example,

-LocalBus can process 10 messages with 10 I/O-bound subscribers each in **~1 second instead of 100 seconds**
+LocalBus can process 10 messages with 10 I/O-bound subscribers each in **~1 second instead of 100 seconds**,
+on a 10-core system.

 ## See Also